Darrick-Oliver/quick-sports-stats/README.md

 # Areto

-Currently displays NBA scores using custom api
+Currently displays NBA and MLS scores

 - Can access current, past, and future fixtures
-- Box scores can be generated for present and most\* past games
+- Box scores can be generated for present and most\* past NBA games
+- MLS box scores still in progress

 <sub>\*only ones using nba api v3<sub>

-Features a resgister/login system using MongoDB
+Features a register/login system using MongoDB

 Planned features:

+- Team stats to MLS box scores
+- Replying to comments
-- Commenting
+- Better navigation system
 - Profile page
 - Player overall scores database
 - Weekly score database